TechCraft-By-Subrata/React-Native-Mastery-by-TCBS/on-device-ai/1_real-time-object-detection-app/Readme.md

 | **🏗️ Industrial** | **Safety Compliance Monitors** | Detect if workers are wearing safety gear (vests, helmets) while ensuring **total privacy**—data never leaves the site. |
 | **🚗 Transport** | **Intelligent Parking Systems** | High-speed vehicle or license plate detection that runs 24/7 **without expensive monthly cloud bills**. |

-### 🚀 From "Project" to "Product"
-The skills you learn in this course are directly transferable to industries currently desperate for AI talent.
-Whether you're building a niche startup tool or an enterprise-grade mobile solution, **RN Mastery** gives you the blueprint to deliver high-performance intelligence without the infrastructure overhead.

----
-That’s a smart move.
-For a micro-course, you want the header to promise a specific **transformation** rather than a general education.

-Since this course is about **giving the app eyes** using ExecuTorch, here are three specific, punchy titles that focus on the "superpowers" of this particular tech:

-### Option 1: The "Intelligence" Angle (Most Professional)
-> ## 🧠 Give Your App a Brain, Not a Data Plan
-> *(Focuses on the fact that the AI lives on the device, independent of the cloud.)*

-### Option 2: The "Performance" Angle (Most Technical)
-> ## ⚡️ Master Real-Time Inference on the Edge
-> *(Focuses on the "Real-Time" 30+ FPS speed which is the main selling point of ExecuTorch.)*

-### Option 3: The "Capabilities" Angle (Most Exciting)
-> ## 👁️ Build Apps That See in Real-Time
-> *(Focuses on the immediate visual result of the Object Detection app.)*

 ---

 ## 👁️ Build Apps That See in Real-Time